d3b-center/d3b-cli-igor/README.md

 igor generate --project route_53_healthchecks --environment qa --account kf-strides --region us-east-1 --template simple-tf
 ~~~

 In this example, "igor" will generate files based on the "simple-tf" template.
 It will replace placeholders for account, environment, project, region with values supplied values.
-Additionally, igor will look into accounts_info.json file and replace any values there.
+Additionally, igor will replace values in templates that found in accounts_info.json file.
 In our case it will look up a bucket for terraform state files.
 You can add more templates here:

 ~~~